The Eloise Butler Wildflower Garden is the oldest public wildflower garden in the United States

 Above: Great Ragweed are large plants, this one is 7 feet tall.
 Illustration by Norman Criddle.

-Below: 1st photo - Male flowers, note the black nerve.
+Below: 1st photo - Male flowers, note the black nerves on the phyllaries.
 2nd photo - The crown shaped cypselae.

 Below: The flowers compared.
-1st photo - female flowers at the base of the flower raceme and the small leafy bracts.
-2nd photo - Male flowers on the raceme above the female flowers.
+1st photo - female flowers at the base of the flower raceme with the small leafy bracts subtending them.
+2nd photo - Male flowers composed of multiple florets on the raceme above the female flowers.
 Note the black nerves on both.

 Below: 1st & 2nd photos - Leaves of Giant Ragweed have 3 to 5 lobes and a winged stalk.
 3rd photo - Spike of the male flowers.